mvandenbulcke/mvandenbulcke.github.io/content/posts/how-i-discovered-a-moroccan-scammer-ring-by-accident/index.md

 The curious part is, the @advicetify follows the @photographe_agadir account on Instagram, both of which are owned by Mohamed El khadir.

-Since we don't have any more concrete answers, I'm stuck with the following question:
+Since we don't have any more concrete answers, I'm stuck with the following unanswered questions:

 Did Mohamed own the accounts from the beginning or did he buy/receive them from someone else?
+If Mohamed owns prodtify, why is it sharing an ICE number with nomfilms?
+When checking LinkedIn, one employee is both active for Smart Soluce and Nomfilms, but all his social links on the Smart Soluce website go to nowhere.
+How is he involved in all of this?

-We know for certain that Mohamed knows our scammers.
+The only certainty we have is that Mohamed knows our scammers.
 The phone numbers and the IPs involved, all trangulate the scam ring to Morocco in a town called Agadir.